survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

-Finally, we need to trigger persistency logic at initialization.
-We will need to pass relevant data to it (Alt instance, storage, storage name) and off we go.
+Finally, we need to trigger the persistency logic at initialization.
+We will need to pass the relevant data to it (Alt instance, storage, storage name) and off we go.

 **app/main.jsx**